dcompane/controlm_toolset/Integrations/Kafka/README.md

 The job type is created as a python script that accesses Kafka using the conluent-kafka python package (v2.4.0)

-The code follows the code at [Python Client code examples -> Basic poll loop](https://docs.confluent.io/kafka-clients/python/current/overview.html#basic-poll-loop) a of 2024-06-26
+The code follows the code at [Python Client code examples -&gt; Basic poll loop](https://docs.confluent.io/kafka-clients/python/current/overview.html#basic-poll-loop) as of 2024-06-26

 The AI plug-in requires the python package confluent-kafka.
 It can be installed by running